HIRE FROM US

 Traditional Staffing Solution

 For just 20% of the first-year base salary, the Erdős Institute’s Traditional Staffing Solution takes the hassle out of hiring.
-We do the work for you, conducting an on-demand, targeted search across our extensive talent pool of Ph.D. graduates, postdocs, and alumni from our Data Science, UX Research, and Deep Learning Boot Camps.
+We do the work for you, conducting an on-demand, targeted search across our extensive talent pool of Ph.D. graduates, postdocs, and alumni from our Data Science, UX Research, Deep Learning, Quantum Computing, and Quant Finance Boot Camps.

 Our team identifies and pre-screens candidates tailored to your specific needs, ensuring you receive only the most qualified and motivated talent.
 Whether you're hiring for a technical, analytical, or research-based role, we connect you with individuals who are not only experts in their fields, but also eager to make an impact in your organization.